johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

 So, this is a shame, because this tool looks like the perfect tool for Android GPU debugging.
 However, it always crashed the app that I wanted to debug and worse, it left my Android device in a state so that the app would now _always_ crash with a segmentation fault, even when not being debugged.
 Therefore, this section is mainly an uninstall guide because uninstalling wasn't straight-forward.
 And without removing everything that Android GPU Inspector leaves on the Android device, your app might never run again on that device.

+Android GPU Inspector installs an interceptor layer as an app called **"GAPID"** to capture GPU calls.

 **Install Instructions:**
 - Download and install the [Android GPU Inspector](https://developer.android.com/agi)
 - Connect an Android device via USB and ensure that USB Debugging is enabled